chrisimmel/adgen/README.md

 An agentic system that uses LLMs and generative AI models to create short video advertisements with narration and music.

+This is only a small proof of concept, but could easily be the beginning of a full-fledged product.

 ## Features

 - **Agentic Workflow**: Uses LangGraph for orchestrated ad generation